Glycogen

-Approximately 4 grams of glucose are present in the blood of humans at all times; in fasting individuals, blood glucose is maintained constant at this level at the expense of glycogen stores in the liver and skeletal muscle.
+Approximately 4 grams of glucose are present in the blood of humans at all times; in fasting individuals, blood glucose is maintained constant at this level at the expense of glycogen stores, primarily from the liver (glycogen in skeletal muscle is mainly used as an immediate source of energy for that muscle rather than being used to maintain physiological blood glucose levels).
 Glycogen stores in skeletal muscle serve as a form of energy storage for the muscle itself; however, the breakdown of muscle glycogen impedes muscle glucose uptake from the blood, thereby increasing the amount of blood glucose available for use in other tissues.
 Liver glycogen stores serve as a store of glucose for use throughout the body, particularly the central nervous system.
 The human brain consumes approximately 60% of blood glucose in fasted, sedentary individuals.

-Glycogen is the analogue of starch, a glucose polymer that functions as energy storage in plants.
+Glycogen is an analogue of starch, a glucose polymer that functions as energy storage in plants.
 It has a structure similar to amylopectin (a component of starch), but is more extensively branched and compact than starch.
 Both are white powders in their dry state.
 Glycogen is found in the form of granules in the cytosol/cytoplasm in many cell types, and plays an important role in the glucose cycle.
 Glycogen forms an energy reserve that can be quickly mobilized to meet a sudden need for glucose, but one that is less compact than the energy reserves of triglycerides (lipids).
 As such it is also found as storage reserve in many parasitic protozoa.